TheSimoms/TDT4290/README.md

 The server can now be accessed at `http://localhost:8000/` in your web browser.
 An admin user with username 'admin' and password 'password' has been added to the database.

+#### TTCN-3 suite
+A simple shell script has been made for building the suite.
+It can be found at `ttcn3/build.sh`.
+The script simply uses the built-in TTCN-3 function for generating a Makefile before making the project.

+A simple script has also been made for running the suite.
+This script uses the configuration file `ttcn3/config.cfg` for choosing what tests to run.

+It is important to run the scripts from the `ttcn3/` folder, as they refer to relative paths.